 Each facility is different and will allow varying levels of contact with Danes and other non-U.S. students.
 Parents should discuss these options including their financial implications with their son/daughters.
 Whereas the housing cost will remain the same: location, pre-paid meals, food stipends, and local travel passes differ widely by the choice of housing.

 Students will have all grades, credits and course transfer back to Loyola University Maryland.
 Loyola financial aid applies.
 Local transportation from residence to academic institution is covered.
 A study tour to another country for a week as part of the academic program is included in the tuition and fees.
-Additional weekly study tours in and around Copenhagen.

 Money and Banking